matryer/xbar/README.md

   * Only One, Two and Three will appear in the top bar
   * Clicking the plugin menu item will show all lines

+### Written something good?

+Please send us a pull request and we'll add it to our repos.